patrickpiedad/patrickpiedad/README.md

 :question: When birds fly in a V formation, one side is usually longer than the other.
 Do you know why?

-:boom:There are more birds on that side.
+:boom: There are more birds on that side.

 <!--
 **patrickpiedad/patrickpiedad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.